nikolasFreitas/vanillla-webpack-builder/README.md

 ```sh
 ./vanillaproject.sh
 ```
-## That´s it! 🎉 Have a good hack :computer: 😃 💻
+## That´s it! 🎉 Have a good hack 💻😃